Thor (comic book): Publication history

 The Marvel Comics superhero Thor debuted in the science fiction/fantasy anthology title Journey into Mystery #83 (cover-date August 1962), and was created by editor-plotter Stan Lee, scripter Larry Lieber, and penciller-plotter Jack Kirby.
-A different version of the mythological Thor had appeared previously in Venus #12–13 (February–April 1951).
-Lee in 2002 described Thor's genesis early in the Marvel pantheon, following the creation of the Hulk:

-In a 1984 interview Kirby said "I did a version of Thor for D.C. in the fifties before I did him for Marvel.
-I created Thor at Marvel because I was forever enamored of legends, which is why I knew about Balder, Heimdall, and Odin.
-I tried to update Thor and put him into a superhero costume, but he was still Thor."
-The story was included in Tales of the Unexpected #16, from 1957; and although the character had a different design, some details would be reused by Kirby when he created the Marvel Comics version.
-And in a 1992 interview, Kirby said "[I] knew the Thor legends very well, but I wanted to modernize them.
-I felt that might be a new thing for comics, taking the old legends and modernizing them."

 Subsequent stories of the 13-page feature "The Mighty Thor" continued to be plotted by Lee, and were variously scripted by Lieber or by Robert Bernstein, working under the pseudonym "R. Berns".
 Various artists penciled the feature, including Jack Kirby, Joe Sinnott, Don Heck, and Al Hartley.
 With Journey into Mystery #101 (Feb.
 1964), the series began a long and definitive run by writer and co-plotter Lee and penciler and co-plotter Kirby that lasted until the by-then-retitled Thor #179 (Aug.
 1970).

-Lee and Kirby included Thor in The Avengers #1 (Sept.
-1963) as a founding member of the superhero team.
-The character has since appeared in every subsequent volume of the series.